RofiqZaen/PUBG-HackToo/How to use.md

 After entering the lobby, activate the bypass lobby and activate the hack feature in Training or on the island.

 And the final step is to enable anti-report on the plane.

+❗ If a Resource Not Found error occurs, click icon  ≡  and click Restore All and download Resources again.